hirobanex/p5-OrePAN2-Server/README.md

 # DESCRIPTION

-OrePAN2::Server is DarkPAN server, or [OrePAN2](http://search.cpan.org/perldoc?OrePAN2) uploader that use api interface provided by OrePAN2.
+OrePAN2::Server is DarkPAN server, or [OrePAN2](http://search.cpan.org/perldoc?OrePAN2) Uploader that use API provided by OrePAN2.

 Like uploading to cpan, you can upload to your DarkPAN by http post request.

-If you set your DarkPAN url in options([cpanm](http://search.cpan.org/perldoc?cpanm) --mirror, [carton](http://search.cpan.org/perldoc?carton) PERL\_CARTON\_MIRROR env), you can easily install and manage your modules in your project.
+If you set your DarkPAN url in options([cpanm](http://search.cpan.org/perldoc?cpanm) --mirror, [carton](http://search.cpan.org/perldoc?carton)  PERL\_CARTON\_MIRROR), you can easily install and manage your modules in your project.

 # USAGE